marcelofinamorvieira/DatoContentLink/README.md

 ### Overlay controls

 - `targetAttribute`: Place `data-datocms-edit-target` on a container to highlight the entire card while still decoding stega hidden inside a child node.
 Existing `data-vercel-edit-target` hooks are honoured too.
+- `hitPadding` (default `8`): inflate hover/click geometry so the pointer can drift slightly outside the glyphs or image and still count as “on the card”.
+Accepts a number or `{ x, y }` / directional object.
+- `minHitSize` (default `0`): guarantee a minimum overlay size (useful for tiny inline strings).
+Pass a number or `{ width, height }`.
+- `hoverLingerMs` (default `100`): hold the overlay on screen for a short time when the pointer leaves a target to avoid flicker.
 - `showBadge`: toggle the badge.
 When enabled, it’s clickable + keyboard accessible (`Enter` / `Space`).
 - Respect for `prefers-reduced-motion` disables outline animations automatically.